LouisHurschler/schweizer_jugend_forscht/README.md

 **Note:** This setup was implemented using a Linux OS.
 Achieving similar functionality on Windows may be more complex.
 Another option is to use an open network for connectivity.

-If this method fails, you can use the broker and network of the Enflate project by connecting the devices to the wlan of the Enflate box.
+If this method fails, you can use the broker and network of the Enflate project by connecting the devices to the WLAN of the Enflate Box.
 If you do it like this, do not forget to ask Florian or some other Enflate team member if this is okay and how much internet can be used.